ObliviousMessageRetrieval/ObliviousMessageRetrieval/README.md

 - C++ build environment
 - CMake build infrastructure
 - [SEAL](https://github.com/wyunhao/SEAL) library 4.1 and all its dependencies \
-  Notice that we reply on a separate fork of the [original SEAL](https://github.com/microsoft/SEAL) library, which makes some manual change on SEAL interfaces, since all the prior works use the fork version to facilitate their implementation, we also use this version.
+  Notice that we rely on a separate fork of the [original SEAL](https://github.com/microsoft/SEAL) library, which makes some manual change on SEAL interfaces.
+This fork is used by prior works like [PerfOMR](https://eprint.iacr.org/2024/204), and since our implementation is based on PerfOMR's implementation, we also use this fork of library.
 - [PALISADE](https://gitlab.com/palisade/palisade-release) library release v1.11.2 and all its dependencies,\
   as v1.11.2 is not publicly available anymore when this repository is made public, we use v1.11.3 in the instructions instead.
 - [NTL](https://libntl.org/) library 11.4.3 and all its dependencies